 I think back to the first days of our marriage and the stress I would get from simple tasks like scrubbing the bathrooms and making sure the house was swept or just figuring out a way I could provide some type of worth to our household.
-Because in our household, Husband does most all of the cooking and the laundry and the dishes.
+Because in our household in those beginning years, Husband did most all of the cooking and the laundry and the dishes.
 I know.
 You don’t have to tell me.
 He’s almost perfect, and I am incredibly blessed.
 (I’m in charge of the bathrooms still though. 🤣) It took me a long time to figure out what I could do to be a contributing member of our household, but gradually, I found a role for myself.
 Homemaker.
 (And landscaper!
 I love to mow.)
 I still have a career outside of the home, but I think homemaker suits me just fine.

 So, what is a homemaker?
 It’s many things really, but the definition is…

 1 a person, especially a housewife, who manages a home.

 Manages a home.
 Okay, that’s pretty self-explanatory, but what about the “maker”?
 In my mind, homemaking is not the same as housewife or housekeeping.
 Why?
 Because in homemaking, you’re not just managing a house, you’re making a home.
 It took me a minute in the beginning of our marriage to understand this, but once I did, I felt like I was finally an active contributor to our household.